ksachdeva/rxjs-zone-operators/README.md

-# ng2-rxjs-zone-operators
+# rxjs-zone-operators

-Reactive zone operators for Angular 2
+Reactive extensions for Zones